You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 • Post author:

-• Post last modified:September 7, 2024
+• Post last modified:November 20, 2024

-• Reading time:30 mins read
+• Reading time:28 mins read

 SHARE THIS POST

 Phajo Drugom Zhigpo is the embodiment of Avalokitesvara who first introduced the Drukpa Kagyu to Bhutan in the 13th century A.D. following the prophecies of Guru Rinpoche and Tsangpa Gyarey.
-Phajo Drugom Zhigpo came to Bhutan from Ralung, Tibet in 1224 A.D. and propagated the Drukpa-Kagyud School in the western region of Bhutan.
+Phajo Drugom Zhigpo came to Bhutan from Tibet in 1224 A.D. and propagated the Drukpa-Kagyud School in the western region of Bhutan.

 In the religious history of Bhutan, he is deeply revered as the pioneer and dynamic Drukpa leader whose life and deeds are intimately linked with establishing the Drukpa Kagyu tradition in Bhutan.
 Phajo Drugom Zhigpo is also known as Tobdhen Phajo in Bhutan.
-Later, his descendants played a significant role in the history of Bhutan.

 There are 17 strongholds of Sacred Sites linked with Phajo Drugom Zhigpo which are the twelve meditation sites of Phajo entrusted to him by Guru Rinpoche and five other sites are of the five clans of Phajo Drugom Zhigpo’s descendants.
 These include Lingzhi Jago Dzong, Taktsang Senge Samdrup Dzong, Tango Choying Dzong, Yangtse Thuwo Dzong, Gomdrak, Thujedrak, Dechen Drak, Tshechu drak, Tsendong Dowaphu, Langthangphu, Sengyephu, Gawaphu, Hungrelkha, Changangkha, Wachen, Goen Sangmey and Dodeyna.
 Among all Taktsang, also known as Tiger’s Nest, is the most iconic monastery built in Bhutan.